 Germany’s Kurzarbeit scheme is one of the most studied examples of workforce policy working effectively during periods of economic disruption.
 By subsidizing shorter working hours rather than layoffs, it keeps workers attached to their employers during downturns and technology transitions, preserving skills and relationships that would otherwise be lost.
 It has been used successfully during both the 2008 financial crisis and the COVID-19 period.

-Singapore’s SkillsFuture initiative gives every citizen above 25 years of age a credit that can be applied toward approved training courses.
-The program is broad, continuously updated to reflect labor market demand, and signals a genuine national commitment to adult education as a continuous process rather than a one-time event.
+Singapore’s SkillsFuture initiative gives every citizen above 25 a credit that can be applied toward approved training courses.
+The program is broad, continuously updated to reflect labor market demand, and reflects a national commitment to adult education as a continuous process rather than a one-time event.

 Where Policy Has Fallen Behind the Rate of Change